Infanticide: An Ugly Side of Nature

 Just another beautiful day in July on the Brooks River.
 Bear 132 and her cubs in a fairly safe area downstream of the falls, floatplane over Dumpling Mountain.

 The event was disturbing.
-I will not show many of the photos or video I took of the event.
+I will not show many of the photos or videos I took of the event.

 If you choose to read more below, please realize that I have tried to minimize the graphic photos.Read More